 Most vegetable farms in Rhode Island are very small, often an acre or less.
 One method to increase production on small acreage is to extend the growing season with tunnels or greenhouses.
 Many small growers can not afford nor have the space for high tunnels or greenhouses.
 Rhode Island’s SARE project is to introduce small growers and their Agricultural Service Providers to caterpillar tunnels, also known as field tunnels.
 Agricultural Service Providers and growers will learn how to build caterpillar tunnels and how to grow crops using caterpillar tunnels.

-The original plan for this project was that URI Cooperative Extension personnel, Heather Faubert and Andy Radin, would conduct one on-farm trainings per year for ASP and farmers where participants learn about the benefits of caterpillar tunnels and how to construct them.
+The original plan for this project was that URI Cooperative Extension personnel, Heather Faubert and Andy Radin, would conduct one on-farm trainings per year for Ag Service Providers and farmers where participants learn about the benefits of caterpillar tunnels and how to construct them.
 A second meeting each year would focus on crop production techniques for growing crops in caterpillar tunnels outlined in the Learning Outcomes.

-Trainings would be held on RI working farms, with host farms recruited from a pool suggested by RI ASP and farmers.
+Trainings would be held on RI working farms, with host farms recruited from a pool suggested by RI Ag Service Providers and farmers.
 Rhode Island is considered to be divided into three areas: Northern, Southern, and Eastern and demonstration farms would be in a different area of the state each year.

-After training workshops, ASP would be invited to visit farms where caterpillar tunnels have been constructed and are in use with key individuals Andy Radin and/or Heather Faubert to see firsthand the benefits of growing inside caterpillar tunnels.
-By seeing the caterpillar tunnels in use by growers and learning about growers’ experiences using the tunnels, the ASPs will be better able to advise other RI growers about constructing and using them.
+After training workshops, Ag Service Providers would be invited to visit farms where caterpillar tunnels have been constructed and are in use with key individuals Andy Radin and/or Heather Faubert to see firsthand the benefits of growing inside caterpillar tunnels.
+By seeing the caterpillar tunnels in use by growers and learning about growers’ experiences using the tunnels, the Ag Service Providers will be better able to advise other RI growers about constructing and using them.

 The course of this project shifted during the first year because during that time, years-long efforts to develop relationships with urban growers in the Providence area and service providers from community based organizations (CBOs) that support these growers began to bear fruit.
 One organization in particular, Southside Community Land Trust (SCLT), developed keen interest in the education this project is offering and they have become a key partner providing connection to growers and hosting workshops on their farms.
 SCLT started in 1981 and now owns or directly manages 21 community gardens in Providence, Pawtucket and Central Falls, and partners with schools, housing and community organizations to manage another 37 community gardens.
 SCLT owns or manages land used by 25 farmers, primarily African immigrants, to supply fresh fruits and vegetables to farmers markets, food businesses, restaurants, and CSAs.
 They also operate three farms in Providence and Pawtucket where they practice and demonstrate bio-intensive, small-scale agricultural production.